 The Master of Professional Accounting (MPA) is a conversion taught masters qualification in Accounting, that provides graduates with the skills, knowledge, and competencies to be a highly effective accountant in both domestic and international organisations.
 The qualification will be aligned with professional accounting bodies in the industry (such as the Chartered Accountants of Australia and New Zealand, CAANZ), allowing graduates to gain provisional membership.

 Candidates with a background in any discipline may apply and no prior experience in Commerce or Accounting is required.
 Through applied academic research, students will gain an understanding of the theoretical considerations facing the Accounting profession while developing the confidence to challenge existing practices, and participate in the development of new and innovative ways to solve issues in the fields of accounting and business management.

 Before enrolling in the course of study for the MPA degree, every candidate shall have:

 - qualified for a New Zealand university degree with at least a B grade average in 300-level courses, or equivalent, or been admitted ad eundem statum as the holder of such a degree, and

 - been approved as a candidate for the degree by the Dean of Commerce.

 - demonstrated a high proficiency in English.
 Applicants who speak English as a second language will be required to produce evidence that their ability to communicate in English is of an adequate standard.

 Note: An IELTS score of at least 6.5 (with no section lower than 6.0); or a TOEFL internet-based score of at least 90 with no section lower than 20, is required of applicants who speak English as a second language.

 The programme has intakes in February and October.

+A special application is required.
 It is essential that all applicants discuss their application with the MPA Programme Coordinator before completing the application form.